Choral Programs

 Conducting Fellow:

-Continuo Arts is accepting Conducting Fellow applications for the 2012-2013 concert season.
-Conducting Fellows assist in six Intergenerational Choral Programs as well as organizational activities, programs and appearances for The Continuo Arts Foundation.
-Applicants should have extensive experience in choral music and preferably be working on an advanced degree in Choral Conducting.
+Continuo Arts is accepting Conducting Fellow applications for the 2014-2015 concert season.
+Conducting Fellows assist in seven Intergenerational Choral Programs as well as organizational activities, programs and appearances for The Continuo Arts Foundation.
+Applicants should have extensive experience in choral music, voice performance and preferably be working on an advanced degree in Choral Conducting.
 Responsibilities include but are not limited to:

 Assist in conducting, sectionals & all organizational aspects for: